pikeperchgames/pikeperchgames.github.io/index.md

 ![Logo PostOutbreak](/games/postoutbreak/media/POscreenshot1.png)

-This game was developed in a week as a submission for the "[Cowboy's 100 Dollar Jam](https://itch.io/jam/cowboys-100-dollar-jam/rate/613559)."
+This game was developed in a week as a submission for the [Cowboy's 100 Dollar Jam](https://itch.io/jam/cowboys-100-dollar-jam/rate/613559).

 **Release date - 17.04.2020**